keycloak/keycloak-quickstarts/app-profile-jee-vanilla/README.md

 The `app-profile-jee-vanilla` quickstart demonstrates how to change a JavaEE application that is secured with basic authentication without any changes to the WAR itself.
-Changing the authentication method and injecting the configuration is done automatically by the RH-SSO client adapter subsystem.
+Changing the authentication method and injecting the configuration is done automatically by the Keycloak client adapter subsystem.

 System Requirements
 -------------------

-If you are deploying the application as a WAR you need to have JBoss EAP 6.4 or 7 running.
+If you are deploying the application as a WAR you need to have WildFly 8,9 or 10 running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.